Table of Contents

 A unilateral exercise is basically an exercise that is performed with one side of the body at a time.
 Rather than barbell or EZ bar curls, perform single-arm dumbbell curls as this will ensure that your weaker arm works just as hard as your stronger arm, rather than having your dominant arm do the majority of the work.

-Rather than swinging the weights and performing each rep with a fast pace, try slowing things down instead.
+Rather than swinging the weights and performing each rep at a fast pace, try slowing things down instead.

 If you ordinarily curl 15 pounds with a fairly quick tempo, try slowing things down and you’ll notice just how different 15 pounds feels now.